 The seriousness of the convictions is carefully considered, as are statements by probation officers, prison authorities, and others regarding the petitioner's rehabilitation.
 Most jurisdictions will refuse to grant expungement for most felonies that involve rape, murder, sexual assault, crimes against minors, and serious weapons charges.
 Even relatively minor convictions can prevent the grant of expungement if there are too many of them.

-If you are interested in learning more about expungement of an arrest or criminal conviction, you should contact an attorney to discuss expungement eligibility and procedural guidelines in your area.
+If you're interested in learning more about expungement of an arrest or criminal conviction, you should contact a local criminal defense attorney to discuss expungement eligibility and procedural guidelines in your area.
 An experienced attorney will be able to explain what (if any) expungement options are available in your state or county for your particular circumstances, and will guide you through each step in the expungement application process.
-Contact a competent local attorney for a free case review to get started.